RE3CON/Dunstall-Hub/README.md

 ## Strategic Conclusion
 ​The Dunstall Hill infrastructure is a prototype for the future of transnational financial crime.
 By internalizing every component of the fraud stack—from identity verification via HopeTex to technical development via Geek Axon and payment processing via Net Fusion—the syndicate has automated the creation of "trust."
 Disruption must focus on these anchor nodes rather than disposable retail fronts, as the network is currently adding 2-4 new LTDs daily at this address to maintain redundancy.

+## Analyst Attachment List: Priority Investigative Nodes
+​This table serves as a prioritized manual review list for financial crime investigators.

 ---